Adventure therapy: History

 Adventure as a method of healing can be traced back to many cultures including Native American, Jewish, and Christian traditions.

 Emerging in the early 1900s, tent therapy brought certain patients out of psychiatric hospitals and into tents on their lawns.
 A series of studies were carried out as many patients showed signs of improvement, although they failed to show efficacy due to a lack of evidence.
 Study and practice of this early version of adventure therapy lasted approximately twenty years and then seemed to have dropped off completely.

 In the mid-1900s, this approach reappeared mainly as camping programs designed for troubled youth.
 The era influenced the present-day use and extent of adventure therapy programs with adolescents.
 The format for these programs utilized observation, diagnosis, and psychotherapy.
 One of the first of these programs was Salesmanship Club Camp, based in Dallas, Texas, founded by Campbell Loughmiller in 1946.
 His philosophy of adventure in therapy included the theory that the "...perception of danger and immediate natural consequences for [a] lack of cooperation on the part of [participants]...[after confronting danger] built self-esteem, [while] suffering natural consequences taught the real need for cooperation."
 His ideas informed some adventure therapy programs.

 This period also saw the creation of Outward Bound in the 1940s by Kurt Hahn.
-Outward Bound was a direct response to Lawrence Holt, part-owner of the Blue Funnel Shipping Company, who was looking for a training program for young sailors.
+Outward Bound was a direct response by Lawrence Holt, part-owner of the Blue Funnel Shipping Company, who was looking for a training program for young sailors.
 These sailors seemed to have lost the tenacity and fortitude needed to survive the rigors of war and shipwreck, unlike older sailors, who were more likely to survive because of their formative experiences on ships.
 In this way, Outward Bound was engaging in a form of adventure therapy – intervening in the lack of tenacity through the use of challenging adventure training.